-- 9.1 A Councillor who has notified the Chief Executive Officer in writing, including all the particulars of a prescribed conflict of interest in a matter to be discussed in a council meeting must also give notice during the meeting at or before the time when the matter is to be dealt with. - 9.2 A Councillor who first becomes aware of a prescribed conflict of interest in a matter during a council meeting must immediately inform the meeting of the conflict of the interest and the particulars. - 9.3 When notifying the meeting of a prescribed conflict of interest, the following details must be provided: - if it arises because of a gift, loan or contract, the value of the gift, loan or contract. - if it arises because of an application or submission, the subject of the application or submission: - \circ $\,$ the name of any entity other than the councillor that has an interest in the matter, - \circ $\,$ the nature of the Councillor's relationship with the entity that has an interest in a matter, - o details of the Councillor's and any other entity's interest in the matter. - 9.4 The Councillor must then leave the place of the meeting, including any area set aside for the public, and stay away while the matter is being discussed and voted on, unless the subject Councillor has written notice from the Minister to participate in deciding the matter in a meeting including participating in the discussion and the vote.
+- 9.1 A Councillor who has notified the Chief Executive Officer in writing, including all the particulars of a prescribed conflict of interest in a matter to be discussed in a council meeting must also give notice during the meeting. - 9.2 A Councillor who first becomes aware of a prescribed conflict of interest in a matter during a council meeting must immediately inform the meeting of the conflict of the interest and the particulars. - 9.3 When notifying the meeting of a prescribed conflict of interest, the following details must be provided: - if it arises because of a gift, loan or contract, the value of the gift, loan or contract - if it arises because of an application or submission, the subject of the application or submission - the name of any entity other than the councillor that has an interest in the matter - the nature of the Councillor's relationship with the entity that has an interest in a matter - details of the Councillor's and any other entity's interest in the matter. - 9.4 The Councillor must then leave the place of the meeting, including any area set aside for the public, and stay away while the matter is being discussed and voted on, unless the subject Councillor has written notice from the Minister to participate in deciding the matter in a meeting including participating in the discussion and the vote.